tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

    is in use.

 enc_content
-:  The encrypted form of the serialized DTLSInnerPlaintext structure.
+:  The AEAD-encrypted form of the serialized DTLSInnerPlaintext structure of length ciphertext_length.

 All other fields are as defined in RFC 6347.